zouyilin2000/pockit/README.md

 ## Citation

-If you use pockit in your research, please cite the following work:
+If you use pockit in your research, please cite the following works:

 ```bibtex
 @misc{zou2025vectorizedsparsesecondorderforward,